Antrophyy/MinecraftUnity/README.md

 # Optimization improvements done:
 - Instead of using gameobjects for every "cube" I decided to go the "minecraft route" as well and implement custom voxels with chunks.
 That way, only one gameobject is created for a lot of voxels.
 - Disabling sides of voxels that don't have to be visible (i.e. they are below other visible voxels).
+This is done by having an array of vertices for the voxel and "connecting" the 3 vertices to create a triangle, if you create two triangles you get one side of the cube.
 - Disabling and enabling chunks as the player moves through the game world.

 # Optimization improvements that could be implemented: